buff-beacon-project/trevisan_python_interface/README.md

    params: {
             epsilonBias = float encoded as UTF-8 representing the bias in the settings distribution,
-            nBitsOut = int encoded as UTF-8 that represents the number of output bits from the extractor (typically 512), error  = float encoded as UTF-8 for the total error we are certifying against (typically 2^(-64)), fracSmoothness = float encoded as UTF-8 for the fraction of the error that applies to the data (typically 0.8), isQuantum = boolean.
+            nBitsOut = int encoded as UTF-8 that represents the number of output bits from the extractor (typically 512), errorSmoothness = float encoded as UTF-8 that is the error level for the data.
+Typically 0.8*2^(-64), errorExtractor = float encoded as UTF-8 that is the error level for the extractor.
+Typically 0.2*2^(-64), isQuantum = boolean.
 If true it meens we are computing and using QEFs instead of PEFs freqs = 4x4 nested array of ints encoded to UTF-8,
                Example: